Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Dataset

 \subsubsection{Parsed Data}

 To generate the parsed version of the dataset, we combined information coming from the executable DAGs, the experiment log containing the anomaly labels, Pegasus' logs, and the events hosted in Elasticsearch (Figure~\ref{fig:raw-data-parsing}).
 During parsing, a CSV log file gets generated for every workflow DAG execution and is saved under the corresponding anomaly folder.
-The features present in the parsed data are listed in Table~\ref{tab:parsed-features} in the appendix with their corresponding description, and the total size of the parsed data is 158MB.
-All of our assets will be released under the MIT License.
+The features present in the parsed data are listed in Table~\ref{tab:parsed-features} in the appendix with their corresponding description, and the total size of the parsed data is 783MB.
+More specific to text data, we prepare sentences to describe the job given the feature and values in the template of